Save the Turtles

 Turtles are a group of reptiles with a cartilaginous shell originating from their ribs, which shelters them from predators.
 Based on the temperature in the surrounding atmosphere, the temperature in their body fluctuates and therefore they are called ectotherms or cold-blooded.
 They are one of the most ancient groups of reptiles and like many other amniotes, they lay their eggs in the land even though some species are inhabitants of aquatic bodies.

-The most eminent cause is the usage of biological resources such as hunting, trapping, fishing/harvesting aquatic resources, logging, and wood harvesting, etc. Other human activities related to agriculture and aquaculture, fishing (in particular trawling without Turtle Excluder Devices and use of FADs with entangling nets), urbanization, contribute significantly in this regard.
+The most salient causes occur through natural resource exploitation such as hunting, trapping, fishing/harvesting aquatic resources, logging, and wood harvesting, etc. Other human activities related to agriculture and aquaculture, fishing (in particular trawling without Turtle Excluder Devices and use of FADs with entangling nets), urbanization, has also contributed significantly.
 Likewise, man-made pollution created by mismanagement of waste products in domestic, industrial and agricultural sectors are noteworthy.

 The United States currently houses the highest numbers of threatened species which is 20 and it is only two more than that of Mexico.
 Other major countries of concern in this regard are South Africa (11), Indonesia (11), India (11), Madagascar (10), Bangladesh (10), Vietnam (10), Thailand (10) Cameroon (9), Myanmar (9) and Malaysia (9).